 Police hunt for man after discovering cache of stolen goods

 ST. PAUL, Minn.
-(AP) - Police in St. Paul are hunting for a man after discovering a cache of stolen vehicles, drugs and ammunition at his residence.
+(KEYC) - Police in St. Paul are hunting for a man after discovering a cache of stolen vehicles, drugs and ammunition at his residence.

 They discovered four stolen motorcycles, a stolen snowmobile, a stolen truck, two stolen trailers, four guns and ammunition, methamphetamine, marijuana and fentanyl.